 The compliances with any tax laws involve a lot of transactions and the resultant documents from those transactions.
 All these transactions and documents need to be secure and safe at all times because any discrepancy with them can lead your company to huge losses.
 Transactions involve money, and documents involve confidential information, and you cannot afford the loss of any of these.
 So, it is best that you secure their authenticity and security through signatures and authentications.
-And the GST Act with all its new things like the new returns, new GST invoice format in excel, new registrations, new website, and online portal, etc., has not failed to take care of this aspect too.
+And the GST Act with all its new things like the new returns, new GST invoice format in excel, new registrations, new website, an online portal, etc., has not failed to take care of this aspect too.
 It has introduced the emsigner for GST that makes sure of the authenticity and security of your GST transactions and other documents.

 What is emsigner for GST?

-This is a time where the physical documents are hardly used anymore.
+This is a time when the physical documents are hardly used anymore.
 With such diversity and expansions in their operations, where businesses have reached even global levels, it has become imperative for them to manage their affairs through online documents.
 But the contracts still need signatures on them for ensuring their validity and applicability.
 But imagine a simple procedure.

 You create a contract and send it to the other party for authentication.
-Now, the other party needs to take a print of this complete document, which is of a considerable length and contains multiple pages.
+Now, the other party needs to take a print of this complete document, which is of considerable length and contains multiple pages.
 Then he signs the document physically.
 Now even you need the authenticated contract back, and the medium has to be digital.
 So, the other party scans the complete document with its signatures, compiles it, and sends it back to you.
 Does this not sound too hectic and cumbersome?
 It sure does.
 Above that, this is always risky, and they’re sure are trust issues involved.
 None of the parties can be assured of the fact that there will be no tampering with the document.
 And maintaining professional relations on such risks is never healthy.

 These problems were where the concept of digital signature emerged.
-A digital signature is an online copy of a person’s signature that it can use to put on documents it has received in digital form for authentication.
-This signature helps reduce the paperwork and also ensures that the documents and contracts will remain a hundred percent authentic without any risks of information tampering because the moment that happens, the digital signature will render itself as invalid.
+A digital signature is an online copy of a person’s signature that can use to put on documents it has received in digital form for authentication.
+This signature helps reduce the paperwork and also ensures that the documents and contracts will remain a hundred percent authentic without any risks of information tampering because the moment that happens, the digital signature will render itself invalid.

-This seemed like an essential utility for the GST Act, given the vast scope of documents needed to be maintained and managed under it.
-So, the Act introduced the emsigner for GST, which is a tool to add a digital signature to the online document.
+This seemed like an essential utility for the GST Act, given the vast scope of documents that needed to be maintained and managed under it.
+So, the Act introduced the emsigner for GST, which is a tool to add a digital signature to an online document.
 Besides that, you can also use this tool to track the documents containing your digital signature and make sure that there is no issue with them.

 Advantages of Digital Signature